hgeorgsch/Ensai/README.md

 or if you have questions about the code or the procedure.
 Also, if you'd like to contribute to this project please let us know.

-**If you use this code for your research please cite these two papers:**
+The results of this work have been published in two papers:

 1) [Hezaveh, Perreault Levasseur, & Marshall 2017](https://www.nature.com/articles/nature23463)
 2) [Perreault Levasseur, Hezaveh, & Wechsler, 2017](https://iopscience.iop.org/article/10.3847/2041-8213/aa9704/meta)

+**If you use this code for your research please cite these two papers.**